Age of consent in Europe: Bulgaria

-The age of consent in Bulgaria is 14, as specified by Articles 149 and 151 (1).
-However, Article 151 (2) has a provision for those who are over 14 and do "not understand the characteristics or the importance of the act":
+The age of consent in Bulgaria is 14, but sexual intercourse with someone older than 14 is still illegal if they don't "understand the characteristics or the importance of the act".

 Croatia

 The age of consent for all sexual conduct in Croatia under the Criminal Code in force since 1 January 2013 is 15, regardless of gender and/or sexual orientation, and is regulated by Article 158.

 (1) Whoever performs sexual intercourse with a child under fifteen years of age or induces a child to commit sexual intercourse with a third person, shall be liable to a term of imprisonment of three to twelve years.

 (2) Whoever commits a lewd act with a child under fifteen years of age or induces a child to commit a lewd act on itself or with a third person, shall be punished by imprisonment for a term between one and eight years.

 However, there is a close-in-age exemption of three years.